uevs/Doggos/README.md

 A simple **UIKit** app that connects to the [Dog API](https://dog.ceo/dog-api/) and shows dogs images divided by breeds, allowing the user to save the best pictures to favorites.

+The app follows the MVC pattern.
 I wrote the app UI programmatically without using Storyboads and Interface Builder.
-The app has no dependencies and uses a custom DataManager class to handle networking, caching and data persistance.
+The app has no dependencies and uses a custom DataManager class to handle networking, caching and some data persistance.

 ## Screenshots